JishnuRamesh/kafka-demo/README.md

 Project used for demo and training on how to use Kafka with Python.
 Project provides a kafka producer and a kafka consumer and required docker compose to run the kafka infra on your local machine.

 The demo producer produces fake consumer order data to the `orders` kafka topic which can be consumed by the consumer.
+The data is produced by Faker library.

 Demo payload for customer order